-This programme is a rolling course designed to cover all aspects of clinical academic activities delivered over 4 half-day sessions per academic year.
-Examples of core content include: Literature Searching, Systematic Review Methods, Health Economics, Medical Education, Epidemiology, Research Statistics, Ethical Approval and How to Write a Paper.
-Due to the current impact of the COVID pandemic these sessions have been suspended.
-We hope to resume in autumn 2021.
+This programme is a rolling course designed to cover all aspects of clinical academic activities delivered over the autumn term.
+Examples of core content include: Literature Searching, Systematic Review Methods, ACF Applications, Governance and Ethical Approval and Developing Research Applications.
+Attendees are expected to complete this short feedback form to help inform programme development.

 UHCW Grand Rounds

 Weekly Grand Rounds are held at UHCW on Fridays from 1-2pm in the large lecture theatre, 1st floor of the Clinical Sciences Building and via Teams for remote attendees.
 These are open to all and offer the opportunity to learn, update and connect with your colleagues.

 At Warwick University there are a number of lecture events available, including Inaugurals and the Leading Lights lecture series which you are encouraged to attend.
 Find out about upcoming events here.